CodeBy-RitwiKB/Project-till-date/README.md

 # Project-till-date
-This is for demo not main just for testing
+This is for demo not main just  for the testing